leolee99/leolee99.github.io/_projects/RoboMaster.md

 ---

 <h2><b>Profile:</b></h2>
 This project is mainly about my experience participating in RoboMaster 2018 (Oct 2017 - Aug 2018), RoboMaster 2019 (Sep 2018 - Aug 2019).
+The official website of RoboMaster is [here](https://www.robomaster.com/en-US).

 In this competition, our team should design 7 robots and build communication between robots and keyboard mouse, using image senor equiped on the robots to fight with other teams' robots from the first perspective in a basketball court sized field.